-We apply any MVR to your plan's value including regular and final bonuses.
-Please read Your With-Profits Plan - a guide to how we manage the Fund for more information on bonuses.
-An MVR will reduce the value of your plan and, if investment returns have been low, you may even get back less than has been invested in the plan.

-We guarantee not to apply an MVR at your Normal Retirement Date or on any claims due to death.
+We apply the MVR to your plan's value including regular and final bonuses.
+Please read "Your With-Profits Plan - a guide to how we manage the Fund" for more information on bonuses.
+An MVR will reduce the value of your plan and if investment returns have been low you may even get back less than has been invested in the plan.
+We guarantee not to apply an MVR at your Selected Retirement Age or on our current practice and when we may apply any claims due to death.
+For more information on MVR please see "Market Value Reduction - a clear explanation".